Cosmaniac/PythonGroupGame/README.md

 # PythonGroupSnakeGame
-Python Group Game [Text-based Adventure]
+Python Group Game [Text-based Adventure].

 This is a text-based adventure